 - A third-party who completes an S2Vendor questionnaire can use the same information to manage their information security program with a simple click of a button.
 The click of the button imports their responses into their own (private) S2Org portal where they can track results, print reports, create a roadmap (risk treatment plan), manage the roadmap, and much more!
 Not only can the third-party use this information to improve their security program in a measurable way, but they’re also more inclined to provide truthful answers to you as their customer.

 - There are more than 3,000 organizations who already use the SecurityStudio platform and S2Org for information security risk assessments and management.
 Rather than having to complete another tedious questionnaire, an S2Org user can just choose to share their assessment (or resulting S2Score) with the S2Vendor user (you).

-- If a third-party has already completed an S2Vendor assessment from someone else, rather than completing another assessment, you can allow them to confirm and reuse one that they’ve already completed.
+- If an S2Vendor third-party risk assessment has already been completed on behalf of a vendor by someone else, rather than completing another assessment, you can allow them to confirm and reuse one that they’ve already completed.
 This saves you the headache of dealing with pushback and saves your third-party vendors a lot of time.

 There you have it.
 If you want to build a TPISRM practice/program the right way, these are seven things that you must have.
 Short cuts, manual processes, bottlenecks, subjectivity, gaps, and complexity must all be accounted for and taken out of the equation.
 If you’re into these things, well, that’s too bad.
 They’ll eventually come back to haunt you.